lkprod3/NPCSManager/README.md

 ### Unknown
 This is a [0x112233...] sample text

-[0x??????] \(3 bytes or more of length) = Unknown command, most likely has to do with engine triggers or flags.
+[0x??????] \(3 bytes or more of length) = Unknown command, and most likely has to do with engine triggers or flags.

-Don't alter those unless you're absolutely certain of what you're doing.
+Do not alter those unless you're absolutely certain of what you're doing.